What Is Collagen Good For? A Complete Guide

 What Is Collagen?

-Collagen is a protein.
-Not just any protein, but the most abundant protein found in the human body.
+Collagen is a protein, the most abundant protein found in the human body.
 It’s found in our connective tissues and in animal connective tissues, such as:

 - Animal bones